tomdu3/millionaire-kindof/README.md

 #### New User Goals
 * As a new user, I want easily navigate through the application.
 * As a new user, I want easily consult and find the rules.
-* As a new user, I want to test my knowledge about the movies.
+* As a new user, I want to test my knowledge about the movies and TV.
 * As a new user, I want to have learn something while having fun.

 #### Current User Goals
 * As a current user, I want a game similar to the Who Wants To Be A Millionaire TV game.
-* As a frequent user, I want to test my knowledge about the movies.
+* As a frequent user, I want to test my knowledge about the movies and TV.
 * As a frequent user, I want have questions with a progressive difficulty.
 * As a frequent user, I want to improve my knowledge and score.